 Consignor

-Consignor in Transportation
+Consignor meaning in Tamil

 Role and Responsibilities of the Consignor: